OmiWanji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the results of the addition of 128 and stores answer in the environment variable script that prints the results of power divided by divided script that displays the breath to the power of love
+script that prints the results of the addition of 128 and stores answer in the environment variable script that prints the results of power divided by divided script that displays the breath to the power of love Write a script that prints a number with two decimal places, followed by a new line.